Salty-Shio/learning-go/notes.md

 #### Iterating

-You can iterate over maps, arrays, and slices using a `range`.
-This will return an iterator allowing you to iterate through each value (similar to python).
+We can iterate over maps, arrays, and slices using a `range`.
+This will return an iterator allowing us to iterate through each value (similar to python).

 ```go
 for name:= range myMap {